The Prince Edward Family Health Team (PEFHT) is seeking a Nurse Practitioner (NP) to join our team on a fulltime, permanent basis.

-- lead or participate in PEFHT patient-centred programs, e.g. Collaborative Care Program, which requires home visits, assessment, and working collaboratively with multiple community agencies.
+- lead or participate in PEFHT patient-centred programs, e.g. Palliative and Collaborative Care Programs, which requires home visits, assessment, and working collaboratively with multiple community agencies.

 - Registration in the Extended Class with the CNO; member of RNAO or NPAO and carry liability insurance.

 - Excellent verbal and written communication, facilitation and interpersonal skills; ability to build and nurture positive working relationships both within and outside of the PEFHT.

 - Knowledge of health care facilities and community health services, social agencies etc.

 - Demonstrated ability to work independently as well as collaboratively within a multidisciplinary team, and within a brisk work setting.

 - Cooperative, team-based approach balanced with a high degree of self-motivation, accountability and leadership.